-The aarsetup program has found an L entry in /etc/opt/SUNWconn/atm/ aarconfig, meaning that this interface will be running as a server; however, there are table entries (t entries) containing only PVCs, which cannot be entered into the server's ATM ARP table.
+The aarsetup program has found an L entry in

+/etc/opt/SUNWconn/atm/aarconfig, meaning that this interface will be running as a server; however, there are table entries (t entries) containing only PVCs, which cannot be entered into the server's ATM ARP table.
 Verify your interface's status (server, client, or stand-alone), make sure all t entries include ATM addresses, and execute aarsetup.
-See "Editing the /etc/opt/SUNWconn/atm/aarconfig File" on page 30, for more information. aarsetup: waiting for ilmid to provide prefix lanesetup: waiting for ilmid to provide prefix undefined variable variable already defined
+See "Editing the aarsetup: waiting for ilmid to provide prefix lanesetup: waiting for ilmid to provide prefix undefined variable